sokolitdev/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/interfaces.md

 **Notes:**

+{{< hint type=danger >}}
+REVIEW.
+Proposal:

+- keep
+- change the contact group to the repo maintaner.
+- owners SHOULD define list of allowed values for groupIds, but keep it open for additions by consumers
+{{< /hint >}}

 - The properties defined in the schema above are the minimum amount of properties expected to be exposed for Private Endpoints in AVM Resource Modules.
   - A module owner **MAY** chose to expose additional properties of the Private Endpoint resource
     - However, module owners considering this **SHOULD** contact the AVM core team first to consult on how the property should be exposed to avoid future breaking changes to the schema that may be enforced upon them